mlhartme/stool/main/documentation.md

 #### Auto options

 Stage commands provide auto options do deal with stages that are not stopped or not owned by the current user.

-With `-autorechown`, Stool checks the owner of a stage.
-If it is not the current user, it temporarily chowns the stage to the current user, invokes the actual command, and chowns the stage back to the original owner. `-autochown` is similar, the stage is not chowned back.

 With `-autorestart`, Stool checks the state of a stage.
 It the stage is up, Stool stops the stage, invokes the actual command, and starts the stage again. `-autostop` is similar, but the stage is not started